material-motion/material-motion/specifications/runtime.md

 ### On commit: generate Actors

-When a Transaction is committed, the Runtime must generate an Actor for each Intention in the Transaction.
+When a Transaction is committed, the Motion Runtime must generate an Actor for each Intention in the Transaction.
 Consider the Transaction log we'd explored above:

     > transaction.log
     [